 - A charge is considered “past due” once the due date for the tuition or fee charge passes and the charge remains unpaid.

-- A student with a charge that is past due by more than 30 days will not be able to register for classes, receive transcripts, receive a diploma, or receive a letter of recommendation.
+- A student with a charge that is past due by more than 30 days will not be able to register for classes, receive a diploma, or letters of recommendation.

 - Students who have significantly past due charges (more than one term old) on their account may be referred to internal or external collections.

 - If a student has a balance that is past due, the student will still be able to attend the classes in which he or she is currently enrolled.
 APU will not drop a graduate or professional student from an ongoing class due to a past due tuition balance.
 However, students should note that they will not be able to enroll in future classes until any past due charges have been paid in full.